-4.17 A proportion of C&D waste is deposited at exempt sites (i.e. sites with registered exemptions from the Environment Agency).
+4.18 A proportion of C&D waste is deposited at exempt sites (i.e. sites with registered exemptions from the Environment Agency).
 The Waste Needs Assessment dated June 2008, used to provide the data for the adopted Waste Core Strategy, utilised data from the RWS (Regional Waste Strategy); this data was that 11% of C&D waste arising in Leicestershire and Leicester was utilised on exempt sites.
 The 2007 DCLG study calculated that 13% of the C&D waste for Leicestershire, Leicester and Rutland went to exempt sites, similarly the 2010 WRAP study published exempt sites as taking 13% of England's total.
-Given that the more recent data both calculate 13% as the figure it seems a reasonable approach to use this figure.
-Therefore, 13% of the total arisings 1,117,944 tonnes means that 145,338 tonnes was used on exempt sites and this is removed from the requirement to provide capacity for the handling of residual waste (i.e. that waste which has not been recycled).
+However, the intent is to provide greater levels of recycling and large-scale landfill capacity in an attempt to reduce the proportion going to such sites.
+With a total arising of 1,366,426 tonnes, recycling of 832,672 tonnes and landfilling of 529,504 tonnes there is only 4,250 tonnes that could go to exempt sites.